saisravan909/rev5-continuous-monitoring-cwg/community working group plan.md

 ## Participation
 FedRAMP CWGs are open to the public and all members of the community may participate or follow along.

-The [CWG Name] CWG is especially relevant for members of the following communities:
+The Rev5 Continuous Monitoring Working Group is especially relevant for members of the following communities:
-- Security & Compliance managers at cloud service providers
-- Etc. (be specificish)
+- Cloud Service Providers who are currently FedRAMP Authorized under Rev 4/5 (or those still undergoing reviews)
+- Agency Security Teams who are currently FedRAMP Authorized under Rev 4/5 (or those still undergoing reviews)
+- Third-Party Assessment Organizations (3PAOs)
+- FedRAMP Advisors/Consultants

 ## Key Community Working Groups Activities
 FedRAMP advocates may drive discussion on specific topics of interest to FedRAMP but participants are strongly encouraged to self-organize around activities related to the CWG.